 After a time, the little race horse and its mother join other mothers and babies.
 The youngster learns to play with others in its natural environment.
 It learns to do what it does best; run fast.

-After a few months, the baby race horse is separated from its mother and learns how to be a grown up race horse.
+After a few months, the baby race horse learns how to be a grown up race horse.
 It still runs and plays and grows and matures, but it’s still mostly untutored, learning with its band of buddies.

 Finally, it enters training.
 It learns about bridles and bits and saddles.
 It learns to carry a rider.
-Life seems pretty regimented and it doesn’t do much running.
+Life seems pretty regimented, and the horse doesn’t do much running.

 But there are rules to learn.
-Rules about running with other horses in close quarters.
-Rules about not running all out all the time.
+Rules about running with other horses in close quarters and about not running all out all the time.
 Rules about listening to the rider and about the starting gate.
-Rules about standing quietly before the running begins.
+More rules about standing quietly before the running begins.

 It can take a good trainer with a good student up to two years to get the race horse ready for its first race.
 A lot of time spent learning things that seem counterproductive to the purpose the race horse was born with…running fast.